hoxito/patterns-go/README.md

 # patterns-go
-This is a design patterns showcase repository to practice and teach design patterns implemented in go made with examples you can interact with and run. #
+This is a design patterns showcase repository to practice and teach design patterns implemented in go made with examples you can interact with and run.
+Feel free to open issues if you have any. #

 ## Creational Patterns:
 1. [Singleton](https://github.com/hoxito/patterns-go/blob/master/Singleton)